openfheorg/openfhe-network-examples/README.md

 adding a second parameter after the script command:

 > `../demos/demoscript_pre_grpc_tmux.sh interactive`

+If you see an error `Cannot load libcuda.so.1` you can ignore it.
+It is from the `mpv` video display program.

 The example demo can also be run manually in multiple terminals.
 The following flags apply to the different processes `pre_server_demo`,